codai-ecosystem/memorai/docs/compliance/COMPLIANCE.md

       this.validateDevice(request.device),
       this.validateNetwork(request.network),
       this.validateResource(request.resource),
-      this.validateContext(request.context)
+      this.validateContext(request.context),
     ]);

     const score = this.calculateTrustScore(validations);

     if (score < this.minimumTrustThreshold) {
       return {
         decision: 'DENY',
         reason: 'Trust score below threshold',
         score,
-        requiredActions: this.getRemediationActions(validations)
+        requiredActions: this.getRemediationActions(validations),
       };
     }

     return {
       decision: 'ALLOW',
       score,
       conditions: this.getAccessConditions(score),
-      monitoring: this.getMonitoringRequirements(request)
+      monitoring: this.getMonitoringRequirements(request),
     };
   }